 The benefits of e bikes with a throttle over pedal assist electric bikes

 - Throttled electric bikes are more efficient than pedal assist only.
-If you're trying to save energy on your commute or ride, then an e bike with a throttle can help you do that. pedal assist e bikes require you to pedal, even when the motor is on, which can waste energy.
+If you're trying to save energy on your commute or ride, then an e bike with a throttle can help you do that. pedal assist e bikes require you to pedal, even when the motor is on, which can waste your energy.
 But with a throttle, you can coast and let the motor do all the work.

 - Throttled e bikes are easier to use than pedal assist.
 If you don't like pedaling hard, or if you have joint pain that makes pedaling difficult, then an e bike with a throttle can be more comfortable and easier to ride.
-You can cruise along at a leisurely pace without having to pedal, and you won't have to worry about getting tired, sweaty or winding up with sore legs.
+You can cruise along at a leisurely pace without having to pedal assist, and you won't have to worry about getting tired, sweaty or winding up with sore legs.

 The two main types of throttles available on electric bikes

 There are two main types of throttles available on electric bikes: twist grip and electric bike thumb throttle.
 Each type has its own advantages and disadvantages,

 Twist grip throttles are the most common type of throttle found on electric bikes.
 They are easy to use and allow you to control the amount of power you want to apply to the pedals.
 However, twist grip throttles can be more difficult to control than thumb throttles.